amarkotic/Reset-Package-Caches-script/README.md

 # Reset-Package-Caches-script
-This script is used to enhance the "Reset package caches" functionality by closing and reopening the Xcode
+Enhance the "Reset package caches" functionality by closing and reopening the Xcode and making sure Xcode doesn't interfere with the process.

 ## Table of contents
   * [Usecase](#usecase)